It’s that time again, all the kiddos are heading back to school.

 Try shopping at the grocery store for school supplies

-Target and Walmart may be your first pick for back-to-school shopping, however, they may not have the best deals.
+Target and Walmart might be your first pick for back-to-school shopping, however, they may not have the best deals.
 Try shopping at your local grocery store for your basic school necessitates.

 This will also save you a trip, so you can purchase your food and back to school supplies in one place.
 This is a great way to save money on back-to-school shopping.

 Tip: Check out your local dollar stores, dollars stores can be a great place to pick up back to school supplies inexpensively.

 Focus on the More Expensive Items